SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 Now, as we adjust the `BoxBlurStride` size, we can see the shadows blur in and out.

     > [!NOTE]
-    > We could get higher quality blur by increasing the `kernalSize` in the shadow, but that comes at the cost of runtime performance.
+    > We could get higher quality blur by increasing the `kernelSize` in the shadow, but that comes at the cost of runtime performance.

     | ![Figure 9-23: Bluring the shadows](./gifs/box-blur-extreme.gif) |
     | :--------------------------------------------------------------: |
     |              **Figure 9-23: Bluring the shadows**                |

     > [!NOTE]
-    > If you are not seeing the imgui window for the `deferredCompositeEffect`, make sure to add back in the `DeferredCompositeMaterial.IsDebugVisible = true;` setting in the `Core`'s `LoadContent` method.
+    > If you are not seeing the ImGui window for the `deferredCompositeEffect`, make sure to add back in the `DeferredCompositeMaterial.IsDebugVisible = true;` setting in the `Core`'s `LoadContent` method.

 4. It is up to you to find a `BoxBlurStride` value that fits your preference, but I like something around `.18`, set the value just after the `ScreenSize` parameter in the `Update` method: